|Home | Students | Faculty/Staff | Parents | About CVHS||Academics | Arts | Athletics | Counseling Center | Media Center|

 Canyon View High Schools has outstanding sports programs.
 State championships have been won by the boys and girls basketball teams, the boys and girls water polo teams, the softball team, and the Talons drill team.
 The baseball and boys cross country teams have had 2nd place finishes on the state level.
 Matt Wright won the individual boys cross country state title in 2009.
 In the track program, state titles have been won in javelin, shot put, and men's 4 x 400 relay.

-The CVHS band, orchestra, and choir programs, under the direction of David Jordan and Adrianne Tawa, consistently receive superior ratings on both the region and state levels..
+The CVHS band, orchestra, and choir programs, under the direction of David Jordan and Alex Byers, consistently receive superior ratings on both the region and state levels..

-Foreign language programs are strong at CVHS.
-Students have won 1st place at the Southern Utah University foreign language fairs several years in a row.
+Spanish and German foreign language programs are strong at CVHS.
+Students won 1st place at the Southern Utah University foreign language fairs several years in a row.

 The art students have been consistent in winning the first place trophies from the Hurricane High Fantasy Art and Art on the Mountain competitions.
 Student-made glass ornaments have hung on the National Christmas Tree.
 Our student artists have also been consitently chosen to participate in the state art show at the Springville Museum of Art.

 Career and Technical Education programs are excellent at CVHS.
 The FFA teams excel on the region, state, and national levels.
 Skills USA students have won competitions in electronics, drafting, woodworking, and 3D animation.
-A Family and Consumer Science student, Shelby Hulet, took first place at state and placed nationally in both the clothing construction and recycle/redesign competitions.
+Students have placed at state and national competitions.
 The Pro Start foods team has a 3A state title for food presentation.
 Business students have competed in national FBLA events.

 Cody Christensen (English) was named the Iron County School District teacher of the year for the 2007-2008 school year and Adrianne Tawa (Choir) for the 2010-11 school year.
 Adrianne was also named the Utah Teacher of the Year by the Utah Music Arts Association.
-Drill Team coach Krysten Reynolds, and baseball coach Jason Jacobsen were named Utah 3A coaches of the year for the 2010-11 school year.
+Drill Team coach Krysten Reynolds, and baseball coach Jason Jacobsen, have been named Utah 3A coaches of the year.